carduz/master-thesis/NOTES.md

 * definition of realtiem databases: https://en.wikipedia.org/wiki/Real-time_database
 * Say that w ewnat to test also the scalbility
 * cite wiki for mOssington definitions
+* in tradign example the clint has to subscribe to multiple rows